SonThanhNguyen13/auto_Reply/README.md

    (if you left it blank, bot will not send any sticker)

 5. Click 'Login & Run' button or just press 'Enter' to run it.
-   If login sucess, you will see
+   If login success, you will see

    ![sucess](https://user-images.githubusercontent.com/45412532/52462243-d7671a00-2ba4-11e9-9fdd-47b47048fd9a.png)